IamVigneshC/AmazonWebServices/Machine Learning/AWS Kinesis/Data Stream/README.md

       export AWS_ACCESS_KEY_ID='AKIASY3GMJRF5PXADOMT'

-- Enter cat > sensorstream.py, and paste in this sensorstream.py source code, press enter, then press Ctrl+D.
+- Enter cat > sensorstream.py, and paste in sensorstream.py source code, press enter, then press Ctrl+D.
 Note: This command creates a script you will next execute, and note there are other ways to do this, such as using vi.

 - Run the command python sensorstream.py